[Without a class, no experience is earned for the killing of a giant rat.]

 (G) Improved Accuracy – Your accuracy is permanently improved.

 (F) Deadly Sight – You can pinpoint the most vulnerable body parts of any creature up to 5 levels above you.
-Will increase for each skill level gained.
+Will increase for each skill level gained and increase by two.

 (F+) Last in the Chamber – You can fire a powerful magical bullet when your magazine is emptied.
 Can be used once an hour.
 Cooldown will decrease for each skill level gained.